 During the quarantine period cats should not be moved to the accommodations for healthy, FeLV and FIV negative cats.
 Cats showing signs of infectious disease, such as upper respiratory tract signs, or testing positive for FeLV or/and FIV should be transferred to isolation facilities.

 In the quarantine and isolation areas, individual pens should be used.

 If possible, interactions should only be allowed between cats originating from the same household.

 To prevent indirect transmission through persons or fomites, protocols are required that detail the hygiene procedures to be followed by care workers.

 Care workers should not wear street clothes in the facility.
 Professional clothing should be easily cleaned or disposable (including shoe covers, gloves etc.).
 In the quarantine and isolation areas, protective clothing (overalls, aprons, gloves, footwear or boots) should always be used and changed (preferably disposable) or at least disinfected between cats.
 Clothing should never be taken outside the respective area.
 If overshoes are not used, footbaths should be available.
-However, poorly maintained footbaths may contribute to the distribution of pathogens - they must be cleaned and changed at intervals that ensure that the disinfectant is always working.
-The manufacturer’s instructions have to be followed.
+However, poorly maintained footbaths can contribute to the distribution of pathogens - they must be cleaned and changed at intervals to ensure that the disinfectant is always working.
+The manufacturer’s instructions should be followed.
 Disposable footwear is always preferable.

 For the healthy cat accommodation, care workers may use the same apron / overall for one unit.

 Each area should be equipped with its own set of food and water bowls, litter trays, bedding, cleaning equipment, rubber gloves, footbaths, overshoes etc. It is helpful to have these in different colours to avoid confusion.

 Access to quarantine and isolation areas should be restricted rigorously.
 Ideally, different persons should take care of different groups of cats.
 Otherwise barrier nursing processes should be strictly followed.